 The Vector Institute, this monument to the ascent of Hinton's ideas, is a research center where companies from around the U.S. and Canada-like Google, and Uber, and Nvidia-will sponsor efforts to commercialize AI technologies.
-Money has poured in faster than Jacobs could ask for it; two c his cofounders surveyed companies in th AI experts ended up being 10 times what is in a sense ground zero for the now-wo deep learning: to cash in on the technique, to teach it, to refine and apply it.
+Money has poured in faster than Jacobs could ask for it; two of his cofounders surveyed companies in the Toronto area, and the demand for AI experts ended up being 10 times what Canada produces every year.
+Vector is in a sense ground zero for the now-worldwide attempt to mobilize around deep learning: to cash in on the technique, to teach it, to refine and apply it.
 Data centers are being built, towers are being filled with startups, a whole generation of students is going into the field.